benspak/injest.io/OPENAI_OPTIMIZATION.md

 - ~70-90% cost reduction on chat completions
 - No quality loss expected for classification, tagging, summarization

-**Optional Savings** (Large → Small embeddings):
-- Additional 10x cost reduction on embeddings
-- Requires database migration and regeneration
-- Minimal quality impact (1536 dims still very effective)

-**Total Potential Savings**: 70-95% reduction in OpenAI costs
+**Total Savings**: 70-95% reduction in OpenAI costs compared to the original large-embedding, GPT-4-only setup.

 ## Rate Limiting & Error Handling